 Overdosing isn’t as dangerous with herbal supplements as it would be with conventional supplements, but you still need to be aware of the amount you are feeding your goat.

-This recipe makes approximately seventy (70) 1 teaspoon-sized treats.
-I wanted each treat to be the smallest dose for my supplements so the goat kids would have one goat treat and the older does would have 2-4 depending on size.
+This recipe makes approximately seventy (70) 1-teaspoon-sized (1.25″ x 1.25″) treats.
+I wanted each treat to be the smallest dose for my supplements, so the goat kids would have one goat treat, and the older ones would have 2 to 4, depending on size.
 That requires a bit of math to figure out how much supplement to add to the mixture.

-I use Fir Meadow herbal supplements – Better Daze, DWorm, Kop-Sel, and MilkMaid, so this is the amount I add to the mixture.
-Keep in mind that I don’t add multiple herbal supplements to the same treat.
+I make my own herbal blends, so this is the amount I add to the mixture.
+Remember that I don’t add multiple herbal supplements to the same treats.
 I do separate batches for each.

 The dosage for all of the herbs is the following…

 For the basic flax seed goat treats (1 teaspoon-sized), I add 1/3 cup of supplement per batch.
 That means my young kids get one treat as needed, and my adult does (Nigerians Dwarfs) get two.
 Kids that have not reached 20 lbs get a drench instead of treats.
 If you are adding more than 1/4 cup of additional goodies (sunflower seeds, pumpkin seeds, etc.) you will need to adjust your supplements because they will make more treats.
 Pack the mixture in a large measuring cup and calculate how many teaspoons are in the mixture.
 One cup equals approximately 48 teaspoons.

 NOTE: As brilliant as the idea may seem, do not add kelp to your goat treats.
 You may not realize there is a problem for the first few hours, but before you know it, the whole kitchen smells like warm rotten fish.
 Ask me how I know…